sidoniag/socialthoughtz/README.md

 # SocialThoughtz

 ## Description
-This application is a social network where users can share their thoughts, react to friends' thoughts, and create a friend list.
+This application is the back-end framework of a social network where users can share their thoughts, react to friends' thoughts, and create a friend list.
+A walkthrough video is included to demonstrate functionality.

 ## Table of Contents
 * [Technologies](#technologies)